MRCORD/Peru2040/README.md

 #### 3.1.2 Relevant Lessons for Peru

-Saudi Arabia proves that even countries heavily dependent on single commodities can rapidly build diversified, technology-intensive economies through strategic state investment.
-The NEOM project specifically demonstrates that entirely new cities and economic zones can be created from scratch when sufficient capital and political will exist.
+Saudi Arabia proves that even countries heavily dependent on single commodities can rapidly build diversified, technology-intensive economies through strategic state investment (Hertog, 2021).
+The NEOM project specifically demonstrates that entirely new cities and economic zones can be created from scratch when sufficient capital and political will exist (Al-Kibsi et al., 2015).

 ### 3.2 The Singapore Model: State-Led Technological Development

-Singapore's transformation from developing to developed nation status within 25 years provides the clearest template for state-led technological development.
-The city-state achieved average GDP growth of 7% from independence through 2000, primarily through strategic government intervention in technology development.
+Singapore's transformation from developing to developed nation status within 25 years provides the clearest template for state-led technological development (Lee, 2000).
+The city-state achieved average GDP growth of 7% from independence through 2000, primarily through strategic government intervention in technology development (Huff, 1995).

 #### 3.2.1 Strategic Approaches